xirzec/bundle-azure-sdk/README.md

   ],
 ```

-In order to use the AzureSDK inside JS, you need to import code from the package you installed earlier.
+In order to use Azure SDK libraries inside JS, you need to import code from the package you installed earlier.

 To accomplish this, let's create two files, `index.js` and `index.html`: